atelier-saulx/based/packages/client/README.md

 > Read more about `observe` and the query language [here](docs/get.md)

 Based is built from the ground up with realtime updates in mind.
 This is why the best way to retrieve data for the database is to _observe_ it.
-This allows us to pass an `onData` function that will get called any time the data the query points to changes.
+This allows us to pass an `onData` function that will get called any time the data that the query points to changes.

 Using this same method, it is also possible to observe a data function.